 A proportion of our appointments are available to be booked up to four weeks in advance.
-We have a guaranteed on-the-day clinic every morning for patients who need to see a GP today if all booked slots have been filled.

 Monday is our busiest day and it would be helpful if routine telephone calls and requests for follow-up appointments could wait until later in the week.

 Please call for test results between 10.00am and 4pm.

 Please call for prescription enquiries between 10.00am and 4pm

 Please CANCEL YOUR APPOINTMENT by telephone or on-line if you no longer need it or are unable to keep it.
 We have over 200 GP appointments and a similar number of nurse appointments wasted each month - these appointments could be offered to someone else.

 Medically urgent cases will always be seen as soon as possible but it may not be with your usual doctor.

 Routine appointments are 10-minutes long.
 If you think your problem is very complicated, or if you have several things that you want to discuss with your doctor, let the receptionist know and she will book a longer appointment for you.